-- Learning to wait and manage impulses helps children develop self-control, a key skill for success in school and life. - Studies show that children who practice delayed gratification tend to perform better academically and socially.
+- Learning to wait and manage impulses helps children develop self-control, a key skill for success in school and also throughout life. - Studies show that children who practice delayed gratification tend to perform better academically and socially.

-- Play waiting games like "Red Light, Green Light" or "Simon Says." - Encourage small "waits" in daily life, like waiting a minute for a snack. - Praise their effort when they practice patience: "Great job waiting!"
+- Play waiting games like "Red Light, Green Light" or "Simon Says." - Encourage small "waits" in daily life, like waiting a minute for a snack. - Praise their effort when your child practices patience: e.g. "Great job waiting!"